RESEARCH STARTER

 For practical application, businesses frequently analyze the marginal costs associated with different production levels, allowing them to make informed decisions about scaling output.
 The analysis of marginal cost is key to understanding profitability, particularly after reaching the breakeven point, where total revenue equals total costs.
 Overall, marginal cost serves as a foundational tool for economic analysis in production and operational strategy.

-Marginal cost is an economics calculation that represents the change in total cost that results from altering the quantity of output produced by a company.
+Marginal cost is an economic calculation that represents the change in total cost that results from altering the quantity of output produced by a company.
 Specifically, marginal cost analyzes the cost of producing one extra item.
 Generally, a time comes when a company can earn revenue by producing an additional item, as this will lower the total cost.
-Therefore, marginal cost often is used to find a company’s most favorable production level and to keep manufacturing costs low.
+Therefore, marginal cost is often used to find a company’s most favorable production level and to keep manufacturing costs low.
 Marginal cost involves the law of diminishing marginal returns.
 It can be represented graphically by a curve called the marginal cost curve.
 To calculate marginal cost, two different equations can be used.
 Examining the way in which a company analyzes marginal cost can provide a better understanding of the concept.

 Overview